meuniv/NovaCub/source/outofthis.rst

    :align: center
    :alt: Alternative text

    Prof. Hassel pointing his telescope safely to project an image of the Sun.
 As a rule: never point a telescope or binoculars directly toward the Sun!
-In fact, if you watch the Sun, never do this without protective gears!
+In fact, if you watch the Sun, never do this without protective gear!